ARPA-SIMC/PRAGA/README.md

 ![](https://github.com/ARPA-SIMC/PRAGA/blob/master/DOC/img/PRAGA_screenshot.png)

-PRAGA is a geographical application for agrometeorological and climate analysis.
+PRAGA is a geographical application for climatological, meteorological and agrometeorological analysis.
+It manages point and gridded dataset, and it enables gridding of point data by using interpolation procedures contained in [agrolib interpolation library](https://github.com/ARPA-SIMC/agrolib/tree/master/interpolation).

 See [PRAGA wiki](https://github.com/ftomei/PRAGA/wiki/PRAGA-wiki) for more informations.

 # License